-The Fredericksburg Department of Economic Development and Tourism is proud to present the weekly social media series, Spanning Chatham Bridge’s History, every Thursday.
-As our Chatham Bridge undergoes construction, we’re taking a look back on the history of the bridge, and its prominence in downtown Fredericksburg throughout generations.
+During the 2020-2021 Chatham Bridge closure, the City of Fredericksburg Department of Economic Development and Tourism presented a weekly social media series, Spanning Chatham Bridge’s History.
+The series took a look back on the history of the bridge, and its prominence in downtown Fredericksburg throughout generations.

 05/28/2020